cbmcampbelltown/CBM-Campbelltown-Website/bible-studies.md

 - Tuesday
     - 12-1
     - 1-2
+    - 6-8 @ Res Common Room
 - Wednesday
     - 12-1
     - 1-2
-    - 6-8 @ Res Common Room
 - Thursday
     - 12-1
-    - 1-2
 - Friday
-    - 12-1 @ PBL 1, Building 30
+    - 12-1

-Location of Bible Studies is the ground floor of Building 2, unless stated otherwise (Across from Library, down the lift, in the new section.)
+Location of Bible Studies is the ground floor of Building 2 (The Learning Commons, across from Library, down the lift, in the new section.)